vectordotdev/vector/REVIEWING.md

 If you have not, please review Vector's [Code of Conduct](CODE_OF_CONDUCT.md) to ensure reviews are welcoming, open, and respectful.

-## Code Owners

-Code owners should be involved in reviews that touch their code.
-This is defined in the [`.github/CODEOWNERS`](.github/CODEOWNERS) file.
-Involving code owners ensures all context is applied to reviews since they have intimate knowledge of the code.

 ## Dependencies

 Dependencies should be _carefully_ selected.
 Before adding a dependency, we